cannam/sml-ttl/README.md

 $ make release

+Or you can build the bundled programs (e.g. example.sml, convert.sml) directly with MLton using the supplied .mlb files:

+$ mlton example.mlb
+$ mlton convert.mlb

 Origin
 ------

 Written by Chris Cannam, cannam@all-day-breakfast.com.
 This code has something in common with the Yertle library I wrote a couple of years previously, which provides a very similar set of features in the Yeti language.
-Both started as language-learning exercises.
+Both were initially language-learning exercises.